Spotting Health Fraud

 · Advertises a remedy that helps a variety of ailments

-· Presents testimonials from satisfied customers or "case
+· Presents testimonials from satisfied customers or "case histories"

 · Makes use of a "secret formula"